marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pragmas-accepted-by-gcc.rst

   .. index:: pragma, long_calls

-  Set all subsequent functions to have the :gcc-attr:`long_call` attribute.
+  Set all subsequent functions to have the :arm-fn-attr:`long_call` attribute.

 ``no_long_calls``